-- 1. implement ideas and representations to decode artworks and communicate in visual forms - 2. apply literacy skills to communicate understanding of visual language, expression and meaning in the work of self and others - 3. analyse and interpret artworks and art practices through the formal and cultural contexts - 4. evaluate influences to examine how diverse symbol systems are used by artists to communicate meaning - 5. justify viewpoints using evidence of communication in artworks - 6. experiment in response to symbol systems used by artists to communicate meaning - 7. create visual responses with multiple meanings and representations using knowledge and understanding of materials, techniques, technologies and art processes - 8. realise responses to demonstrate how meaning is communicated through art forms.
+- 1. implement ideas and representations to decode artworks and communicate in visual forms - 2. apply literacy skills to communicate understanding of visual language, expression and meaning in the work of self and others - 3. analyse and interpret artworks and art practices through the formal and cultural contexts - 4. evaluate art practices, traditions, cultures, and theories to examine how diverse symbol systems are used by artists to communicate meaning - 5. justify viewpoints using evidence of communication in artworks - 6. experiment in response to symbol systems used by artists to communicate meaning - 7. create multiple meaning and representations through knowledge and understanding of materials, techniques, technologies and art processes - 8. realise responses to demonstrate how meaning is communicated through art forms.

-- In this inquiry process, students will: - develop art-making methods that communicate through codes, symbols, visual language and art conventions as they generate solutions to visual problems - · implement ideas in visual responses that explore - expression, art elements and principles to develop personal symbol systems to represent and communicate meaning in artworks - suggested artists/artworks: Teho Ropeyarn, Mandang Ikamba (strength of a crocodile), 2014; Brian Robinson, XXIIIVIIMCMLXXIII | XVIIVIIMCMXVII [When Worlds Collide], 2012; Lindy Lee Conflagrations From the End of Time (3), 2009 - elements as communication, such as the minimal mark to represent a figure, an expression, a concept, an object - suggested artists/artworks: Lee Mingwei, The Mending Project, 2009; Dorothy Napangardi, Sandhills of Mina Mina, 2002; Brent Harris, borrowed plumage no. 5, 2006 - personalised symbols and expressive visual language to communicate an individualised focus, - suggested artists/artworks: Yeesookyung, Translated Vase, 2008; John Pule, Tukulagi tukumuitea (Forever and ever), 2005; Nick Mangan, The Colony, 2005 - create visual responses to communicate cultural ideas and formal theories through manipulation of visual language, materials, techniques, processes and technologies in a range of - two-dimensional artworks that might employ line, tone, colour, shape and texture; composition, balance, repetition, contrast, harmony, emphasis and unity - suggested artists/artworks: Louise Hearman, Untitled #1279, 2009; Fatu Feu'u, Diamond in the Sky, 2012 - time-based media that might employ time, movement, sound, silence, rhythm, lighting, colour, sequence, pace, movement, focus and tone - suggested artists/artworks: Daan Roosegaarde, Dune, 2007; Daniel von Sturmer, small world (chalk drawing), 2012; Sima Urale, Coffee & Allah, 2007 - three-dimensional artworks that might employ colour, texture, form, surface, scale, mass, movement, volume, unity, symmetry, repetition - suggested artists/artworks: Ah Xian, China China series, 2014; Li Hongbo, Ocean of Flowers, 2012; Jonathan Jones, untitled (oysters and tea cups), 2011 - develop an awareness of appropriate health and safety practices for art materials and techniques in respect to both themselves and the environment.
+- develop art-making methods that communicate through codes, symbols, visual language and art conventions as they generate solutions to visual problems - implement ideas in visual responses that explore - expression, art elements and principles to develop personal symbol systems to represent and communicate meaning in artworks - suggested artists/artworks: Teho Ropeyarn, Mandang Ikamba (strength of a crocodile), 2014; Brian Robinson, XXIIIVIIMCMLXXIII | XVIIVIIMCMXVII [When Worlds Collide], 2012; Lindy Lee Conflagrations From the End of Time (3), 2009 - elements as communication, such as the minimal mark to represent a figure, an expression, a concept, an object - suggested artists/artworks: Lee Mingwei, The Mending Project, 2009; Dorothy Napangardi, Sandhills of Mina Mina, 2002; Brent Harris, borrowed plumage no. 5, 2006 - personalised symbols and expressive visual language to communicate an individualised focus, - suggested artists/artworks: Yeesookyung, Translated Vase, 2008; John Pule, Tukulagi tukumuitea (Forever and ever), 2005; Nick Mangan, The Colony, 2005 - create visual responses to communicate cultural ideas and formal theories through manipulation of visual language, materials, techniques, processes and technologies of - two-dimensional artworks, such as line, tone, colour, shape and texture; composition, balance, repetition, contrast, harmony, emphasis and unity - suggested artists/artworks: Louise Hearman, Untitled #1279, 2009; Fatu Feu'u, Diamond in the Sky, 2012 - time-based media, such as time, movement, sound, silence, rhythm, lighting, colour, sequence, pace, movement, focus and tone - suggested artists/artworks: Daan Roosegaarde, Dune, 2007; Daniel von Sturmer, small world (chalk drawing), 2012; Sima Urale, Coffee & Allah, 2007 - three-dimensional artworks, such as colour, texture, form, surface, scale, mass, movement, volume, unity, symmetry, repetition - suggested artists/artworks: Ah Xian, China China series, 2014; Li Hongbo, Ocean of Flowers, 2012; Jonathan Jones, untitled (oysters and tea cups), 2011 - develop an awareness of appropriate health and safety practices for art materials and techniques in respect to both themselves and the environment.